Best Los Angeles Domestic Violence Attorney

 If you are arrested on Domestic Violence charges in Los Angeles, you are facing jail time, exclusions from your home, and a criminal record.
 Trying to handle your situation without an experienced criminal defense attorney can have detrimental consequences.

-This penal code makes it illegal to inflict a “corporal injury” resulting in traumatic condition.
-Traumatic condition can be the result from a person striking his/her intimate partner in some violent way and causing a visible injury, such as a light bruise, the slightest of reddening or swelling.
-Penal Code 273.5 can be charged as a misdemeanor which carries one year of county jail, or a Felony which carries a maximum of 3 years in state prison.
+This penal code makes it illegal to inflict a “corporal injury” resulting in a traumatic condition.
+The traumatic condition can be the result of a person striking his/her intimate partner in some violent way and causing a visible injury, such as a light bruise, or even a very slight red mark or swelling.
+Penal Code 273.5 can be charged as a misdemeanor that carries one year of the county jail, or a felony that carries a maximum of 3 years in state prison.

 Penal Code 243(e)(1): Domestic Battery

-This penal code makes it a misdemeanor crime: To inflict force or violence on an intimate partner.
-This includes your fiancé, girlfriend, partner, former spouse, parent of your child or current spouse.
+This penal code makes it a misdemeanor crime to inflict force or violence on an intimate partner.
+This includes your fiancé, girlfriend, boyfriend, partner, former spouse, parent of your child, or current spouse.
 Most cases filed under this charge do not require any mark or injury on the alleged victim, unlike Penal Code 273.5.
-Any unwanted touching such as, a slap, a push could be enough to violate Domestic Battery.
+Under that law, any unwanted touching such as a slap or push could be enough to warrant a Domestic Battery charge.

 Penal Code 273d: Child Abuse

 This penal code makes it a crime to inflict “corporal punishment or injury” on a child if it was cruel or inhumane and caused any type of injury.
 Although California Child Abuse Laws allow “reasonable” latitude to spank a child, there are boundaries for what the court considers to be cruel or causes injury to the child.